apify/crawlee/README.md

 An actor can perform anything from a simple action such as filling out a web form or sending an email, to complex operations such as crawling an entire website and removing duplicates from a large dataset.

-To run an actor, you need to have an [Apify account](https://my.apify.com/).
+To run an actor, you need to have an [Apify Account](https://my.apify.com/).
-The actor execution is charged towards your account and the cost depends on the amount of memory allocated for the run.
+The actor execution is charged towards your account and the cost depends on the amount of memory allocated for the run and its duration.
-The actors can be shared in the [library](https://www.apify.com/library?&type=acts) so that other people can use them.
+The actors can be shared in the [Apify Library](https://www.apify.com/library?&type=acts) so that other people can use them.
 Note that if you share your actor in the library, you're not charged when other people use it - its use is charged towards their account.